matshaba/UniversalOrigins/README.md

 # Theory of Universal Origins (TUO)

 **A pre-Big-Bang framework derived from a single algebraic constraint**

-> *A framework that claims too much is fragile — one disproof brings down the whole structure.
-> A framework that delineates exactly what is proven from what is conjectured is robust:
-> disproving a conjecture does not touch the theorems.*

 ---

 ## What TUO Is